hero-graphic

 Funding Reform: The current situation underscores the need for a sustainable, long-term funding solution for adult social care.

-With the rising challenges of the growth of social care, there also come opportunities for those operating within the sector.
+With the rising challenges of the growth of social care, there also come opportunities for those operating within the sector to improve their services.

-Maintaining high standards: With the concern of falling standards to cope with demand, it is evident there is a need for reliable, high quality care that puts the needs of the client first.
+With the concern of falling standards to cope with demand, it is evident there is a need for reliable, high-quality care that puts the needs of the client first.
 It’s only the providers that go above and beyond that will sustainably reap the benefits of a growing market.

-An employer of choice: It’s currently an employee’s market in social care, meaning providers have to stand out as a responsible, supportive employer to attract and retain quality staff.
-Bridgewater Home Care have the advantage of being an employer renowned for it’s supportive culture, career opportunities and low employee turnover.
+It’s currently an employee’s market in social care, meaning providers have to stand out as a responsible, supportive employer to attract and retain quality staff.
+Here at Bridgewater Home Care, we have the advantage of being an employer renowned for its supportive culture, career opportunities and low employee turnover, making us a brilliant choice for care staff and potential franchisees.

-Privately funded market: Inadequate provision of social care by local authorities poses huge opportunities for servicing the private-paying market with a high quality service.
-For those unable to access local authority care or residential care, community home care can be a lifeline for not only the client, but their families too.
+Inadequate provision of social care by local authorities poses huge opportunities for servicing the private-paying market with a high-quality service.
+For those unable to access local authority care or residential care, community home care can be a lifeline, not only for clients but also for their families.

 The growing demand for adult social care services in England presents both challenges and opportunities.
 While the current situation is undoubtedly challenging, it also highlights the critical importance of the care sector and the need for strategic investment and reform.